20.1.0 Classifications - Student

 20.1.7.2 Leave of Absence

-Full-time, matriculated students circumstances that will interrupt their course of study at SUNY Canton, but wish to return to the College within one year, may apply for a Leave of Absence.
+Full-time, matriculated students who find that their circumstances will interrupt their course of study at SUNY Canton but wish to return to the College within one year, may apply for a Leave of Absence.
 A leave of absence preserves admitted status in the student’s current degree program at the time leave begins.
-This means that the academic requirements that are in place when the student leaves are “frozen” and allows students to continue to claim their current catalog year.
+This means that the Catalog Year (the academic requirements that are in place when the student leaves) are “frozen” and allows students to continue pursuing the same set of requirements upon return.
 It also allows students to register without being readmitted and maintains access to SUNY Canton email during their time away.

 A leave of absence is normally granted for a maximum of 2 consecutive semesters or the total period of active duty for those called to active military service.
 Students may return to the campus following the leave by contacting their Dean’s Office to select classes.
 If the leave of absence expires, the student must apply for readmission, and meet any new admission or degree requirements that are in place upon return to the College.
 A Leave for part of a semester counts as one semester.
 Students can apply for a Leave of Absence via their UCanWeb account under the Miscellaneous Student Requirements tab.